tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-If the HelloRetryRequest message is used, the initial ClientHello and the HelloRetryRequest are included in the calculation of the handshake_messages (for the CertificateVerify message) and verify_data (for the Finished message).
-However, the computation of the message hash for the HelloRetryRequest is done according to the description in Section 4.4.1 of {{I-D.ietf-tls-tls13}}.
+If the HelloRetryRequest message is used, the initial ClientHello and the HelloRetryRequest are included in the calculation of the Transcript-Hash.
+The computation of the message hash for the HelloRetryRequest is done according to the description in Section 4.4.1 of {{I-D.ietf-tls-tls13}}.